jasundst/dom-events/README.md

 Binds Dom Events to actions on Highcharts elements.

+This fork was created to reduce the doubleclick wait delay.

 ### Usage

 Add event handler as any other event handler in Highcharts: